abid-mohamed/Mapping_the_Spatio-Temporal_Distribution_of_Burned_Areas_in_the_Amazon/2_data_preparation/README.md

   <img src="./img/Img5.jpg"  width="100%" />
 </p>

-This approach resulted in a dataset containing approximately 550 million observations, covering a substantial portion of the Amazon rainforest.
-To facilitate further analysis and modeling, we normalized the data and divided it into 11 zones, each with roughly 50 million observations.
-The zone allocation and data distribution are visualized in Figure 7.
+This approach resulted in a dataset comprising around 550 million observations, providing comprehensive coverage of a significant portion of the Amazon rainforest.
+To enhance subsequent analysis and modeling, we normalized the data and partitioned it into 11 zones, each containing approximately 50 million observations.
+The allocation of zones and the distribution of data are visually represented in the following figure.

 <p align="center">